xtrm0/csd-blog/website/content/2022/quantum-physicists-method.md

 And while this bound can only be loose by a constant factor of 2, other examples can loosen the bound to be exponentially worse
 (like binary search [here](https://dl.acm.org/doi/abs/10.1145/3473581)).

-At this point, you might think the bound looseness is just some weakness on *our* end, where presumably *some* localization of the tightest potential exists, but we just can't figure it out.
+At this point, you might think the bound looseness is just some weakness on *the analysis's* end, where presumably *some* localization of the tightest potential exists, but the analysis just can't figure it out.
 However, the situation is actually worse:
 We can create an example where *no* tight localization suffices, even while nonlocal reasoning makes a tight solution obvious[^Bell].